New Zealand Labour Party: First Government (1935–1949)

 Party leader Michael Joseph Savage became prime minister on 6 December 1935, marking the beginning of Labour's first term in office.
 The new government quickly set about implementing a number of significant reforms, including a reorganisation of the social-welfare system and setting up the state housing scheme.
 Workers also benefited from the introduction of the forty-hour week, and legislation making it easier for unions to negotiate on their behalf.
 Savage himself was highly popular with the working classes, and his portrait could be found on walls in many houses around the country.
 At this time the Labour Party pursued an alliance with the Māori Rātana movement.

 The parliamentary opposition, meanwhile, attacked the Labour Party's more left-wing policies and accused it of undermining free enterprise and hard work.
 In May 1936, months after Labour's first general election win, the Reform Party and the United Party took their coalition to the next step, agreeing to merge with each other.
 The combined organisation, named the National Party, would be Labour's main rival in future years.

 Labour also faced opposition within its own ranks.
 While the Labour Party had been explicitly socialist at its inception, it had gradually drifted away from its earlier radicalism.
 The death of the party's former leader, the "doctrinaire" Harry Holland, had marked a significant turning-point in the party's history.
 Some within the party, however, were displeased about the changing focus of the party.
 Most notably, John A. Lee.
 Lee, whose views were a mixture of socialism and social credit theory, emerged as a vocal critic of the party's leadership, accusing it of behaving autocratically and of betraying the party's rank and file.
-After a long and bitter dispute, the Party expelled Lee from the party, who then established his own breakaway Democratic Labour Party.
+After a long and bitter dispute, the party executive expelled Lee from the party, who then established his own breakaway Democratic Labour Party.